microsoft/PlanetaryComputerDataCatalog/docs/concepts/data-catalog.md

 convention of each data product, and parse it to find the data they want (green diamond 1).
 With the Planetary Computer's [STAC API](../quickstarts/reading-stac.ipynb), users can search for the data using high-level concepts like date ranges, bounding boxes, and more (green diamond 2).
-In addition to the STAC API, the Planetary Computer provides a tiles server for quickly visualizing the data on a map, which is used by our [Explorer](../overview/explorer.md)
+In addition to the STAC API, the Planetary Computer provides a tile server for quickly visualizing the data on a map, which is used by our [Explorer](../overview/explorer.md)

 Finally, note that the STAC API *also* catalogs the raw data from the upstream data providers.
-So it's not an "either-or".
-Users of the Planetary Computer can also use the raw data from the upstream data provider.
+So it's not an "either-or": users of the Planetary Computer can also use the raw data from the upstream data provider.

 ### Access patterns